Codeception/codeception.github.com/docs/05-FunctionalTests.markdown

 {% endhighlight %}

-By default this module will search for Kernel in the `app` directory.
+By default this module wilyl search for Kernel in the `app` directory.

 The module uses the Symfony Profiler to provide additional information and assertions.

 [See the full reference](http://codeception.com/docs/modules/Symfony2)

+### Laravel 4

+[Laravel](http://codeception.com/docs/modules/Laravel4) module is zero configuration and can be easily set up.

+{% highlight yaml %}
+yaml
+class_name: TestGuy
+modules:
+    enabled: [Laravel4, TestHelper]

+{% endhighlight %}

 ### Yii